 healthcare specialist should demonstrate the techniques and have you practice

 Aseptic Technique Benefits

-can determine whether or not you will develop an infection from your procedure.
+whether or not you’ll develop an infection from your procedure.

 Aseptic Technique Complications